tlovett1/custom-contact-forms/readme.txt

 * Restructure unit test folder
 * Add .jshintrc
 * Clean up bower.json and composer.json

+= 6.4 =
+* File upload field
+* Description field added to each field type

 = 6.3.2 =
 * Change underscores style templating to account for when ASP tags are turned on.